Two beams are better than one: Enabling reliable and high throughput mmWave links: Related Work

 \section{Related Work}

 \name is closely related to extensive work in mmWave communication literature, therefore we have grouped the past work into following categories.

-\textbf{Channel-dependent beamforming:} Multi-beam patterns belong to the family of channel-dependent beamforming~\cite{sun2013multi, palacios2018adaptive} where the beamforming weights are obtained to maximise the SNR for a given channel condition.
-For instance, \cite{sun2013multi} showed through channel sounding measurements that combining multiple signals across four directions could achieve 28 dB improvement in pathloss at 28 GHz.
-Traditionally these optimizations are proposed for a MIMO system which uses channel measurements at each anatenna \cite{el2014spatially,heath2016overview,el2012low} for digital beamforming.
-In contrast, \name focus on analog beamforming where the signal from each antenna elements are connected through a single RF chain.
-ACO~\cite{palacios2018adaptive} proposed a procedure to estimate the per-antenna CSI on an analog array by designing a specific beam scan procedure.
-However, it suffers from high overhead proportional to number of antennas and so the procedure cannot be repeated very often when the channel changes.
-In contrast, we propose multi-beams which approximates the optimal beam pattern and are easy to maintain with low overhead.
+$\blacksquare\;$ \textbf{Channel-dependent or multi-beamforming:} Multi-beam patterns belong to the family of channel-dependent beamforming~\cite{sun2013multi, palacios2018adaptive} where the beamforming weights are obtained to maximize the SNR for a given channel condition.
+For instance, \cite{sun2013multi} showed through channel-sounding measurements that combining multiple signals across four directions could achieve 28 dB improvement in path-loss at 28 GHz; however, they require multiple phased arrays.
+Traditionally these optimizations are proposed for a MIMO system that uses channel measurements at each antenna \cite{el2014spatially,heath2016overview,el2012low} for digital beamforming.
+In contrast, \name focuses on analog beamforming where the signal from each antenna element is connected through a single RF chain.
+ACO~\cite{palacios2018adaptive} proposed a procedure to estimate per-antenna CSI for analog array by designing a specific beam scan procedure.

+However, all work in this field incurs high overhead proportional to the number of antennas and cannot be repeated often as the channel changes.
+In contrast, we propose a multi-beam that approximates the optimal beam pattern and is easy to maintain with low overhead.
+A similar system \cite{aykin2019multi} proposes \constructivemultibeam for communication that focuses solely on beam-training and multi-beam creation.
+Specifically, it does not describe any beam-maintenance scheme and therefore would incur high overheads and be unreliable in practice. \name is the first system that enables multi-beam constructive combining with low-complexity beam training and continued beam maintenance, mitigating blockage and mobility effects.